-Proposed Changes Pending in the State Legislature.
-Legislation is presently pending in the State Legislature to change the governance structure of the District ("AB 1381"), including providing for the establishment of a council of mayors, composed of certain city mayors within the County, including the Mayor of the City of Los Angeles, California (the "Mayor"), and members of the county board of supervisors (the "Council of Mayors").
-AB 1381, if enacted by the State Legislature in substantially its current form, would authorize the Council of Mayors to select a representative to participate in all aspects of the Board's selection and evaluation of the Superintendent and subject the appointment or removal of the Superintendent to ratification by the Council of Mayors.
-AB 1381 would also require the Mayor, in partnership with other groups, to have oversight over three of the lowest-performing high schools in different geographic areas within the District, along with those middle and elementary schools that historically send students to such high schools.
-In addition, AB 1381 would modify the District's budgeting process to provide the Superintendent with expanded authority over categories below the "object" level, including the authority to make determinations with respect to instructional services and after-school programs, and increase the Superintendent's authority over collective bargaining.
-AB 1381 would also shift the District's financial reporting obligations to the Superintendent, while maintaining the substance of all such existing obligations.
-If AB 1381, in the form pending in the State Legislature as of the date hereof, is adopted by the State Legislature, the Board, on behalf of the District, is likely to consider litigation to determine the constitutionality of the legislation.
+State Legislative Changes in the Structure of the District's Governance.
+The State Legislature approved and the Governor signed legislation to change the governance structure of the District ("AB 1381") on August 29, 2006 and September 18, 2006, respectively.
+AB 1381 becomes effective January 1, 2007 and, among other things, provides for the establishment of a council of mayors, composed of certain city mayors within the County, including the Mayor of the City of Los Angeles, California (the "Mayor"), and members of the county board of supervisors (collectively, the "Council of Mayors").
+AB 1381 authorizes the Council of Mayors to select a representative to participate in all aspects of the Board's selection of the Superintendent and subject the appointment, removal and terms of employment of the Superintendent to ratification by the Council of Mayors, which acts by 90% of the weighted vote of its total membership.
+AB 1381 also requires the Mayor to direct the operation of three clusters of the lowest performing schools in different geographic areas within the City, each cluster being comprised of a high school ranked in decile 1 or 2 on the API and its feeder middle and elementary schools and other programs, including, but not limited to, early childhood programs and centers, continuation schools, and adult programs, and requires the establishment of an office of parent communication to ensure that the District complies with the processes for receiving and addressing parent complaints and the requirements relating to parent information and participation.
+In addition, AB 1381 modifies the District's budgeting process to provide the Superintendent with expanded authority over categories below the "major object code" level, including the authority to make determinations with respect to instructional services and after-school programs, and increases the Superintendent's authority over the contracting operations of the District.
+To the extent the Superintendent expends any bond proceeds in the exercise of his authority, he is obligated to comply with the restrictions and obligations that otherwise would have devolved upon the Board in conjunction with the expenditure of such bond proceeds.
+AB 1381 does not remove or alter the obligations of the District to comply with all requirements for the expenditure of bond proceeds, including the District's obligations to maintain the Citizen's Bond Oversight Committee.
+AB 1381 also shifts the District's financial reporting obligations to the Superintendent, while maintaining the substance of all such existing obligations.
+On October 10, 2006, the District and a group of 12 other plaintiffs, including parents, parent teacher associations, school administrators, the League of Women Voters Los Angeles and Diane E. Watson (in her personal capacity), filed an action with the Superior Court of Los Angeles asking for a writ of mandate to declare AB 1381 unconstitutional and for an injunction to prevent AB 1381 from taking effect.
+The Superior Court of Los Angeles set a trial date of December 15, 2006.
 The foregoing notwithstanding, the District believes that AB 1381 will not materially modify the District's obligations with respect to financial reporting, impact the security of and payment for the Bonds or adversely affect the District's ability to repay the Bonds or its other financial obligations as and when due.

 AB 1381 contains certain provisions that may require further clarification.
-The State Legislature may introduce amendments to, among other things, clarify such provisions in the near future.
-The District is unable to predict if the pending legislation or any amendments thereto will be enacted or if future legislation will be introduced or enacted to change the governance of the District, or the impact that any such legislation would have on the District.
+The State Legislature may introduce additional legislation to, among other things, clarify such provisions.
+The District is unable to predict whether future legislation will be introduced or enacted to change the governance of the District, or the impact that any such future legislation would have on the District.